Jobspeaker/jobspeaker-chapi-wallet-docs/README.md

 <!-- ![credentials-issuer-flow](img/credentials-issuer-flow.png) -->
 <img src="img/credentials-issuer-flow.png" alt= “” width="1000px" height="auto">

 These have to be issued one by one.
-First click on the credential you'd like to issue and then click on Issue Credentials.
+First click on the credential you'd like to issue and then click on `Issue Verifiable Credential`.

 Select `DID Authentication` (as per JFF Plugfest 3's requirements).
 A screen will give you the option to authenticate with your wallet's DID and sign the credential that you'd like to issue.
 Once that is done, you can see the generated VC and click `Add To Wallet` to import it into your wallet.